Upside vs GasBuddy: Which Is Better in 2026?

 Payout Differences

 Upside cashback shows up in your in-app balance after the receipt clears, often within minutes for linked cards.
 You cash out to PayPal, a bank transfer, or a gift card.
 Minimum cashout is usually $1.
+Bank cashouts under $10 and PayPal cashouts under $15 carry a $1 fee; gift cards are fee-free.

 GasBuddy Pay+ applies the discount instantly at the pump, which is convenient.
 There is no separate cashout because the savings happen during checkout.
-The downside is that the discount is small and you have to use the GasBuddy card.
+The downside is that the basic discount is small and you have to use the GasBuddy card.

 If you want flexible cash you can spend anywhere, Upside wins.
 If you want savings baked into the transaction, GasBuddy Pay+ is fine for what it is.
+For a passive option that scans every receipt regardless of category, see our Fetch Rewards review.

 Can You Use Both Together?